wso2/docs-is/en/docs/learn/consent-management.md

     the consent that the user approves at this point.

--   Users can review or revoke already given consent by logging in to the WSO2 IS user portal (self-care portal).
+-   Users can review or revoke already given consent by logging in to the WSO2 IS my account (self-care portal).

 !!! tip